 Victoria thinks, “It was a fine line, between being brave and being too brave.”
 Do you believe this is true?
 Why or why not?

-What do you think is going on at the ?
+What do you think is going on at the Cavendish Home?
 Come up with a theory and explain it using specifics from the text to support your guess.

 The Cavendish Home for Boys and Girls seems almost human.
 Pull out specific examples to show the personification of the home.